koba-e964/rust-tigress/README.md

 ```
 .
 In this mode command-line arguments are simply ignored.
 ## Grammar
 The grammar of Tigress is similar to Tiger, but there are some modifications.
-The major difference between them is the array creation.
-While we create an array by `type-id [ expr ] of expr` in Tiger, we create one by `new type-id [ expr ] OF expr` (for the simplicity of parser) in Tigress.
-Besides, there are some features that are not supported in Tigress.
+There are some features that are not supported in Tigress.

 ## functionality
 |item|status (interpreter) |